rymilton/ROOT_Tutorials/README.md

 A helpful resource that you’ll likely need frequently is the [ROOT reference guide](https://root.cern/doc/master/index.html).
 Easier though is to just google the class you’re looking for (e.g. “[th1 root](https://root.cern.ch/doc/master/classTH1.html)”).
 These pages give a description of classes and their member functions.

+This tutorial gives some practice assignments that increase in complexity and difficulty.
+Solutions are also provided -- .cpp files for code and .txt files for answering questions.
+If you have any questions, please feel free to contact me or shoot me an email at rmilton@ucla.edu